dmarsal90/dmarsal90/README.md

 # Hi!
-My name is David Marsal, a Web Developer 💻
+My name is David, I'm a Web Developer 💻